 - 3.1.
 Standing exemptions allow a licensee to offer a product that is automatically exempt from once a year price increases, without needing to apply for an exemption. - 3.2.
-Standing exemptions only apply to specific categories, as set out in clause 52C of the Code.
-These are market retail contracts: - that include a tariff that continually varies in relation to the prevailing spot price of energy, or - under which a customer pre-purchases a specified quantity of energy. - 3.3.
-The commission may update the categories that are eligible for a standing exemption over time.
+Standing exemptions only apply to specific categories, as set out in clause 117 of the code of practice.
+These are market retail contracts: - that include a tariff that continually varies in relation to the prevailing spot price of energy, or - under which a customer pre-purchases a specified quantity of energy.